 Are Commissaries Going Extinct?

 Currently, the DoD is attempting to merge the three military exchange systems and the commissary system into one “defense resale enterprise.”
-Current law requires the DoD to operate separate commissary and exchange programs so that the law would have to be repealed before the merger can take place.
-In 2019, 27 veteran and military organizations asked House and Senate members to prepare a more complex study into whether or not the planned merger will be beneficial to military customers and the DoD.
+Current law requires the DoD to operate separate commissary and exchange programs, so this law would have to be repealed before the merger can take place.
+In 2019, 27 veteran and military organizations asked House and Senate members to prepare a more complex study into whether or not the planned merger would be beneficial to military customers and the DoD.
 These groups believe that a Government Accountability Office (GAO) review would be appropriate to examine the recommendations.

 If the planned merger is approved, the costs of implementing the consolidation might range from $457 million to $570 million over five years.
 By consolidating the three exchange systems, the DoD thinks it can harvest significant savings and expects the benefits to far exceed the costs.

-Those who oppose the merger are worried that the defense release system might not be able to provide the services relied on by service members – including low-cost groceries that many junior enlisted members depend upon as a promised benefit of service.
+Those who oppose the merger are worried that the defense release system might not be able to provide the services relied on by service members – including low-cost groceries that many junior enlisted members depend on as a promised benefit of service.
 They also worry that support for installation MWR family-support programming will wane.
-While the future of the commissary remains unclear for now, one thing is certain: shopping at your installation not only helps save you money but it encourages and supports programs for you and your family.
+While the future of the commissary remains unclear for now, one thing is certain: Shopping at your installation not only helps save you money but also encourages and supports programs for you and your family.